celestiaorg/networks/celestia-node.md

 ```sh
 celestia light start
 ```
-Now, the celestia light client will start syncing headers.
+Now, the Celestia light client will start syncing headers.
 After sync is finished, light client will do data availability sampling(DAS) from the full node.

 # Data Availability Sampling(DAS)

 ## Pre-Requisites
 This is a list of runnining components you need in order to successfully continue this chapter:
-- celestia app
+- Celestia app
-- celestia light client
+- Celestia light client

-> Note: The light client should be connected to a celestia full node to operate correctly.
-Either deploy your own celestia full node or connect your <b>light client</b> to an existing celestia full node in the network
+> Note: The light client should be connected to a Celestia full node to operate correctly.
+Either deploy your own Celestia full node or connect your <b>light client</b> to an existing Celestia full node in the network

 ### Legend
 You will need 2 terminals in order to see how DASing works: